dougdotcon/EntropicGravity-Py/SCIENTIFIC_DEFENSE_REPORT.md

 The computational framework passes all 5 rigorous stress tests.
 The results are physically robust, mathematically consistent (within the effective field approximation), and numerically stable.

 **We are ready to proceed to the next phase of research.**

+> "I see a triumph and a disaster.
+And honestly, the disaster is more interesting because that's where physics happens." - Prof. Verlinde